ddnexus/irt/README.markdown

 failure comes from.
 It also opens an interactive session at that point with all the variables loaded, so you can immediately and interactively try and fix what went wrong.

-If you want to edit the running file, just type 'nano' or  'vi' without any argument and you will open the file at the current line.
+If you want to edit the running file, just type 'nano, 'emacs' or 'vi' without any argument and you will open the file at the current line.
 Edit, save and exit from the editor, and you will continue your session from the point you left.
 You can also 'rerun' the same file (or 'rr') when you need to reload the whole code.